vmware/concord-bft/examples/README.md

 - [msg-configs](./msg-configs): Message configurations for read/write messages.
 - [scripts](./scripts): Build scripts, replica config file, etc.

-## How to use msg configs
+## How to use message configs
 Initially, we are planning to do this using an open source key-value blockchain replica.
 Message configs are used to set some parameters which will further used to create ClientRequestMsg.
-All the message configurations can be found [msg-configs](./msg-configs) folder.
+All messages configurations can be found [msg-configs](./msg-configs) folder.

 Following are the parameters from msg config file,
 * **type**: This is a message type parameters i.e. it shows the type of message Write, Read and Both.
 According to this parameter client request msg will be created.